Skip to Main Content

 Section 7 - Quorum: A quorum of at least one-third of Committee members must be present during Steering Committee meetings for business transactions to take place and motions to pass.

-Section 8 - Officers and Duties of the Steering Committee: There shall be two officers of the Steering Committee, consisting of a Chair and Chair-Elect from a member cohort, elected by the Steering Committee and from among the Steering Committee members and who will serve 1-year terms.
+Section 8 - Officers and Duties of the Steering Committee: There shall be three officers of the Steering Committee, consisting of a Chair and Chair-Elect, and Outgoing Chair from a member cohort.
+The Chair and Chair-Elect positions are elected by the Steering Committee and from among the Steering Committee members and who will serve 1-year terms.
+The Outgoing Chair remains on the committee for 1-year term as a voting member.
 Their duties are as follows:

 • The Chair shall convene regularly scheduled Steering Committee meetings and shall preside or arrange for the Chair-Elect to preside.